aarhonn/the-thinker/README.md

 Hello!
 Glad you could be here.
-This is a project I threw together because I couldnt think of anything better for my english project.
+This is a project for my 9th grade English class that I threw together because I couldnt think of anything better.
 I used a crowdsourced data API to train the AI, with some help from Groq.
 It is being hosted on a computer I just built (with 16GB of RAM, A Ryzen 5 7600X and an RX 9060, if you were wondering).